DQL Function Reference¶

 Syntax:

-Return Value: Returns a string array containing all matching substrings.
+Return Value: Returns a string array containing all matched substrings.

 Examples: